fieldsryanchristopher-sys/fields-research/mathematics/angular-cancellation-lemma/JOURNEYS.md

 need motivation or analogies.
 You want the axiom inventory, the proof chain, the trust boundary, and a straight answer.

-**What you'll get:** A blunt, technical audit.
-The AI will trace every step of the Coq formalization, cross-reference it against the analytical arguments in the paper, identify exactly what's proved versus what's assumed, check the exponent accounting, and give you a direct verdict.
+**What you'll get:** A blunt, technical audit of the entire paper.
+The AI will trace every step of the Coq formalization, cross-reference it against the analytical arguments, identify exactly what's proved versus what's assumed, check the exponent accounting, and give you a direct verdict — including whether it found any mathematical errors.
 No hedging.
 No hand-holding.

 > **Copy this prompt:**
 >
 > I'm a working mathematician.
 I've uploaded the Angular
 > Cancellation Lemma manuscript and its Coq formalization.
 > Read the full PDF and the complete .v source file.
 Give me
-> a rigorous audit: axiom inventory, the full proof chain from
+> a rigorous audit of the entire paper: axiom inventory, the
-> factor_A through angular_cancellation_lemma, the trust
-> boundary at per_mode_res_bound and whether the analytical
-> arguments in Section 4.5 justify it, exponent accounting,
+> full proof chain, exponent accounting, and whether every
+> analytical argument is justified.
+Did you find any
-> and your honest verdict on correctness.
-Tell me precisely
+> mathematical errors?
+Tell me precisely what is proved, what
-> what is proved, what is assumed, and what remains open.
+> is assumed, and what remains open.
+Be direct.
-> Be direct.

 ---